jejacobs23/osteo-RNA-Seq-Workflow/README.md

 # Workflow
 **Notes:**
-- Each sample has it's own directory for output files.
+- Each sample has its own directory for output files.
 Each individual directory is labeled by the "Sample ID"

 **Step 1) Download the hg38 genome files:** The following files were downloaded from Ensembl on 12/9/2020 and were saved to a directory named "GRCh38.p13"
 - Homo_sapiens.GRCh38.dna.toplevel.fa.gz (ftp://ftp.ensembl.org/pub/release-102/fasta/homo_sapiens/dna/)
 - Homo_sapiens.GRCh38.102.gtf.gz (ftp://ftp.ensembl.org/pub/release-102/fasta/homo_sapiens/dna/)

 The Toplevel .fa file (Homo_sapiens.GRCh38.dna.toplevel.fa.gz) contains all sequence regions flagged as toplevel in an Ensembl schema.
-This includes chromsomes, regions not assembled into chromosomes and N padded haplotype/patch regions.
+This includes chromosomes, regions not assembled into chromosomes and N padded haplotype/patch regions.

 The .gtf file (Homo_sapiens.GRCh38.102.gtf.gz): The associated README file does not explain all the different .gtf options so I chose the one that seemed consistent with the .fa file